mattebb/tezos-nft-tax-report/README.md

 # tezos-nft-tax-report
-This script generates CSV data of Tezos NFT transactions for tax purposes.
+This script generates CSV data of Tezos NFT transactions to help build a tax report.
 It is dependent on the Teztok API (http://teztok.com) which it queries to get NFT transaction data related to a given Tezos wallet.

 USD and EUR prices are included by default since they come in the Teztok API, and prices are also converted to AUD at the time of each transaction, using historical conversion data from the Reserve Bank of Australia (https://www.rba.gov.au/statistics/historical-data.html) that I pulled out into a simple csv.
 With a bit of python knowledge it should be trivial to swap that function out to convert other currency data.